Skip to content

 Common mistakes to avoid

-- Not reporting pregnancy.
-Pregnancy can change coverage.
+• Not reporting pregnancy: Pregnancy can change coverage.
 Tell MassHealth even if you already applied.

 If you are denied, delayed, or overwhelmed

 First, read the notice.
-Look for the reason, the deadline, and what proof the office says is missing.
+Look for the reason, deadline, and what proof the office says is missing.
 If the notice seems wrong, you can ask for help and may have appeal rights.
+The official MassHealth appeal page explains how to appeal a MassHealth decision.

-If housing problems are affecting your health, our housing help page may help you find rent, shelter, or housing office paths.
-If a benefit denial, eviction, or medical bill creates a legal issue, our legal help page points to free and low-cost legal aid paths.
+If the problem is not only medical, use Mass 211 to look for food, shelter, utility, transportation, and local nonprofit help.
+If housing problems are affecting your health, ASMOM’s housing help page may help.
+If a benefit denial, eviction, or medical bill creates a legal issue, ASMOM’s legal help page points to free and low-cost legal aid paths.

 Phone scripts you can use